remotion-dev/remotion/packages/docs/docs/cloudrun/getServiceinfo.md

 <p>Cloud Run is in <a href="/docs/cloudrun-alpha">Alpha</a>, which means APIs may change in any version and documentation is not yet finished.
 See the <a href="https://remotion.dev/changelog">changelog to stay up to date with breaking changes</a>.</p>
 </ExperimentalBadge>

-Gets information about a service given it's name and region.
+Gets information about a service given its name and region.

 To get a list of deployed services, use [`getServices()`](/docs/cloudrun/getservices).